 23.5 Annual Incentive Award Programs.
 Incentive Award Programs recognize and promote employee excellence and productivity that respond to and support the mission of the University of Central Florida, including its strategic initiatives and five key goals.
 The provost or his or her designee shall give final approval for awards to successful faculty.

-Each year, the University shall make available to eligible employees 115 Incentive Awards.
+Each academic year, the University shall make available to eligible employees 115 Incentive Awards.
 The awards shall be distributed to awardees in the next award cycle after ratification of this document as set forth below.
 Regardless of contract length (9 months through 12 months), award recipients shall receive a one-time award of $5,000 as soon as practicable and a $5,000 increase to their salary effective at the beginning of the succeeding academic year.
 Employees on visiting and other temporary appointments are not eligible for incentive awards.
 Employees on non-E&G funding will be eligible for the increase depending on availability of funds.
-All full-time employees in the appropriate discipline with at least four years of continuous, non-OPS service at UCF immediately prior to the current year are eligible.
+All full-time employees in the appropriate discipline with at least four academic years of continuous, non-OPS service at UCF immediately prior to the current academic year are eligible.

 (a) UCF-Teaching Incentive Program.
 The UCF-Teaching Incentive Program (“UCF-TIP”) rewards teaching productivity and excellence.
 Each academic year the University shall make available up to fifty-five UCF-TIP awards to eligible employees.
 The UCF-TIP award recognizes employee contributions to UCF’s key goals of offering the best undergraduate education available in Florida and achieving international prominence in key programs of graduate study.
 Employees applying for TIPs must meet current productivity criteria.